Skip to main content

 Bad Example

 Provide any additional information that you would like the Honors Director to consider when reviewing your application.
-Use this space to explain any anomalies on your application that might impact your acceptance or additional information that you believe might be relevant.
-(250 words)
+Use this space to explain any anomalies on your application that might impact your acceptance or additional information that you believe might be relevant. (length not provided)

 Understanding the Prompt